hossamelneily/Dynamics-Custom-Input-Component/README.md

 # Dynamics-Custom-Input-Component

-creating multiple custom Components for the different input types we might have
+By using Reactjs creating multiple custom Components for the different input types we might have please check **input.js** and how i call the input component inside **contractData.js** to create multiple components